SenseNet/sn-client/examples/sn-blog-gatsby/README.md

 - A simple blog built with sensenet
 - Uses typescript
 - Uses gatsby-plugin-material-ui for styling
-- Uses prismjs for code higlighting
+- Uses prismjs for code highlighting
 - Uses date-fns for date formatting
 - Uses gatsby-plugin-mdx to process mdx
 - Uses gatsby-plugin-image for image rendering